Meera-Manikandan/react-sql-teams-chat/README.md

 # Front-end:

 Steps to set up ReactJS with Vite:
-Step 1: Install NodeJs, If you haven't installed NodeJs, download it from the official website.

-Step 2: Create a new Vite Project

-    npm create vite@latest react-sql-teams-chat --template

-Step 3: Select a framework: select the React framework here using the downward arrow key.

-    React

-Step 4: Select Variant: choose any variant of your choice using the downward arrow key,i.e: choose JavaScript

-Step 5: Now, switch to react-sql-teams-chat directory
+Step 1: Now, switch to react-sql-teams-chat directory

     cd react-sql-teams-chat

-Step 6: Switch inside frontend folder - since this app is a combination of UI and BE.
+Step 2: Switch inside frontend folder - since this app is a combination of UI and BE.

     cd frontend

-Step 7: Install Dependencies
+Step 3: Install Dependencies

     npm install

-Step 8: Start Server, make sure check your port no on the terminal it may be different for your system.
+Step 4: Start Server, make sure check your port no on the terminal it may be different for your system.

     npm run dev

-Step 9: You can now see app on port 5173
+Step 5: You can now see app on port 5173

     local --> http://localhost:5173/